prestonharberts/bib/Bible/prov9.md

 > Calling out to those who are passing by her in the way,
 > Who go straight on their way.
 ###### 16
->  “ Whoever is naive, let him turn in here,”
+> “Whoever is naive, let him turn in here,”
 > To those who lack understanding she has said,
 ###### 17
->  “ Stolen waters are sweet,
+> “Stolen waters are sweet,
->  “ And food obtained in secret is pleasant!”
+> “And food obtained in secret is pleasant!”
 ###### 18
 > But they do not realize that the dead are there,
 > That her guests are in the depths of the grave.